-There’s truly no beef quite like the Wagyu.
-No, not including “Wagyus” that are produced outside Japan; only the ones born and bred natively are worthy of the brand name.
+There’s beef.
+And there’s Wagyu beef.
+No, not including Wagyus that are produced outside Japan; only the ones born and bred natively are worthy of the brand name.
 Just sayin’!

 Today’s blog is about the Ozaki Wagyu, served exclusively at Ushidoki.
 The way Ozaki cattle is reared, makes the meat significantly less fatty than most Wagyu; A quality that certainly sits well with me.
 Our SGD200 Ozaki Beef Course was mind blowing from start to end.
 Ozaki San’s formula is certainly in a class of its own.
 A good class.

 Beef Tongue and Seasonal Vegetables served in Beef Consommé Soup

 2 slices of soft tender beef tongue in a lightly flavored consommé.
 Starting with one of my favorite part of the cow was a good idea.
 The flavor was light.. laced with just enough warm consommé to whet your palate.
 It wasn’t OMG-Wow, but it impressed in a quiet elegant way.